Lramseyer/vaporview/README.md

 This extension was written by one person, with a full time job that doesn't involve anything to do with writing javascript or typescript.
 If you would like to see a feature added or functionality changed, or better yet, if you would like to help contribute please visit the [github repository](https://github.com/Lramseyer/VaporView) and discuss there!

 # Acknowledgements

+This project uses the [wellen](https://github.com/ekiwi/wellen/tree/new-api) library compiled to WASM for file parsing and back-end data management.

 Thanks to my coworkers for their encouragement, feature requests, bug reports, and contribution of VCD files that made this project possible!